dangrie158/email-categorization-thesis/source/10_chapter_2.md

 Word2vec, however, tries to embed each word in the vocabulary in a vector space with, compared to the dimensionality of single-hot encodings, very low dimensionality (typically between 100 - 1000 @mikolov2013efficient).
 It uses the *distributional hypothesis* which states that words which occur in the same context tend to share a similar meaning [@harris1954distributional].
 The algorithm, therefore, tries to learn dense vectors that have a high (cosine-) similarity for words that co-occur often and a low similarity for words that do not occur in the same context.

 Word2Vec uses a *predictive method* that tries to predict a word using its context as an input directly.
 Another approach is to use a *count based* model like Latent Semantic Indexing (LSI) that tries to learn the correlation between words by counting the co-occurrence and then transform this information into a low-dimensional vector space using Single Value Decomposition (SVD) [@dumais1988using].
 However, both, predictive and count based methods can be learned unsupervised on unlabeled training data because the only input is the context of the current word.
 This property allows using any text corpus in any language where the distributional hypothesis holds true.
 To train word2vec models with good vector representations\footnote{good vector representation of words will have a small distance between words with a similar meaning and big distances for words with different meanings}, a large corpus is needed.
 This requirement comes from the fact that the distributional hypothesis is a statistical model which profits from a large corpus where words occur in their context more than once.
 Mikolov et al. published a pre-trained word2vec model they used to evaluate the optimization methods in @mikolov2013distributed.
-This model was trained on 100 billion (english) words from a google news corpus.
+This model was trained on 100 billion (english) words from a Google News corpus.

 ### Learning of the Word Embeddings